veelo/gettext/readme.md

 ### Updating existing translations automatically

 The `"dub run gettext:merge -- --popath=po"` post-build command invokes the `merge` script that is included as a subpackage.
 This script runs the `msgmerge` utility from GNU `gettext` on the PO files that it finds.
 When needed, the path to `msgmerge` can be specified with the `--gettextpath` option.
 Any additional options are passed on to `msgmerge` directly, [see its documentation](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html).
-For example, you can add the `--backup=numbered` option to keep backups of original translations.
+For example, you can use the `--backup=numbered` option to keep backups of original translations.

 Note that if translatable strings were changed in the source, or new ones were added, the PO file is now incomplete.
 This is detected by the script, which then prints a warning.
 Changed strings are marked as `#, fuzzy` in the PO file, which can be picked up by editors as needing work.
 If a lookup in an outdated MO file does not succeed, the application will show the string as it occurs in the source.